 1. Models are the 2nd most followed account type

 Models are the second most followed account category on Instagram after music artists and are therefore the go-to instant inspiration for followers engaged in the fashion community.
 They are trend-setters, reliable for their style, lifestyle, discovering where the hottest hang-out locations are and are highly engaged because of this.

 Models are indeed the new power publishers and whilst some may have larger audiences than brands or traditional magazines, most importantly they also have higher engagement.
-This new generation of social media savvy supermodels want to constantly present their public personas but also post off-duty looks and real life posts that audiences can connect with better than with celebrities.
+This new generation of social media savvy supermodels wants to constantly present their public personas but also post off-duty looks and real-life posts that audiences can connect with better than with celebrities.
 Storm model management alone has talent with larger distribution than all of Conde Nast.
 So now that talent is a key distributor of the messages then the talent becomes a media buy that really is the most powerful form of influencing.

 2. Models use Instagram as their modern portfolio

 The modern model knows that Instagram can successfully boost their career instantly, gaining the attention of major fashion brands, scouts and casting directors.
 Instagram has changed modelling forever but also how models themselves approach the app.
 Before they are booked for a shoot, casters will first look at their Instagram, sometimes even before their portfolio.
 Their Instagram is, therefore, the representation of their professional career and how they portray themselves as their own brand.

 If a model decides to work with your brand, it’s because they genuinely want to put it up on their feed.
 Models understand more than ever the power of endorsement relationships and how they can be a turning point for their career.

 Models are now lifestyle ambassadors for brands to collaborate with, showing that this new generation of publishers has the knowledge and power to present advertising in a whole new environment through digital communication.
 Each model has his or her own style as a reflection of their identity and wants to work with brands who will help develop this.